 Once football season came to an end that year, myself and several of my teammates decided we would go to the weight room every day after school to increase our strength.

 I stuck with working out after school beginning at the middle of my freshman year all the way through to my senior year.

 As a freshman my max bench press was 125 pounds.
-As a senior in high school my max bench press was 315 pounds and I could rep 225 pounds in sets of 15.
+As a senior in high school my max bench press was 315 pounds and I could rep 225 pounds at least 12 times.

 And no, there were no performance enhancing drugs in the picture back then for me.
 It was all done through hard work and persistence.

 As 2013 ushers in a new age free yourself from the old ways and be open for new opportunities as many will present themselves to you this year.

 This year will be like no other because you will see some amazing synchronicities occur in your life to let you know you are headed in the right direction.